Sundarbans National Park

 Location: West Bengal

 About Sundarbans National Park

-The vast swampy delta of the two great Indian rivers, Brahmaputra and the Ganges extends over areas comprising of mangrove forests, swamps and forest island all interwoven in a network of small rivers and streams.
-The Sundarbans National Park, home of the Royal Bengal Tiger, covering an area of approximately 1330.10-sq-km and the largest mangrove forest in the world, form the core of this area.
+The vast swampy delta of the two great Indian rivers, Brahmaputra and the Ganges extends over areas comprising of mangrove forests, swamps, and forest islands all interwoven in a network of small rivers and streams.
+The Sundarbans National Park, home of the Royal Bengal Tiger, covering an area of approximately 1330.10-sq-km and the largest mangrove forest in the world, forms the core of this area.
 The Sundarban region has got its name from Sundari trees, once found in abundance here.

 Flora in Sundarbans National Park

 Fascinating life forms await you in this largest estuarine delta in the world, Sunderbans.
 In April and May the flaming red leaves of the Genwa, edge the emerald islands.
 The crab-like red flowers of the Kankara and the yellow blooms of Khalsi add to the dazzling display.
 As you penetrate into the forests of Sundarbans, this fairyland unfolds its mysterious beauty.

 The Sundarbans forest is home to more than 400 tigers.
 The Bengal Tigers have adapted themselves very well to the saline and aqua environs and are extremely good swimmers.
 As you enter the adventurous wild land of the Sundarbans you’ll be thrilled to see the Chital Dear and Rhesus Monkey.
 The aqua fauna of Sundarbans includes a variety of fishes, red Fiddler Crabs, and Hermit Crabs.